 Notwithstanding this, however, the Total Revenue requirement for the DBNGP and the tariff path for the Access Arrangement Period are based on assumptions by Epic Energy as to Capital Expenditure and depreciation.
 Description of these assumptions and the manner in which they affect Total Revenue and tariffs for the Access Arrangement Period can reasonably be considered as necessary to understand the derivation of the Reference Tariff and thus be required to be included in the Access Arrangement Information.
-The Regulator considers that Epic Energy has met this requirement in information provided in the Access Arrangement (section 7, Reference Tariff Policy), the Access Arrangement Information and the additional document "Proposed Regulatory Model for the Dampier to Bunbury Natural Gas Pipeline" that was submitted to the Regulator on 28 February 2000 and subsequently made available via OffGAR's web site.
+The Regulator considers that Epic Energy has met this requirement in information provided in the Access Arrangement Information and the additional document "Proposed Regulatory Model for the Dampier to Bunbury Natural Gas Pipeline" that was submitted to the Regulator on 28 February 2000 and subsequently made available via OffGAR's web site.